sarjarapu/migrate-mongo-cluster/README.md

 - [ ] Status Database to keep track of progress
 - [ ] API to expose status of migrators from database
 - [ ] Runtime injection of the log level
-- [ ] While copying find the id and continue where you left off
+- [x] While copying find the id and continue where you left off
+- [ ] Move the gapWatcher out of the oplogMigrator
+- [ ] Apply the oplogs in bulk operations

 ## Random notes